oleksiibarybin/BBCAutomation2020/README.md

 # BBCAutomation2020

 ## Branch page_object_test
-- Includes automation of few bbc.com using classical page object pattern.
+- Includes automation of few tests for bbc.com using classical page object pattern.
 - Webdrivermanager from bonigarcia used for managing webdriver.
 - TestNG used for assertions.